-Esther is a frequent contributor to Intuit publications on both sides of the Canada/U.S. border, and has been a featured speaker at business conferences all over North America, in person and via webinar.
-Her articles have appeared in Intuit ProLine and its predecessor, ProConnection.
+Ros is a frequent contributor to Intuit roadshows and public events, and has been a featured speaker at Intuit conferences all over the UK, in person and via webinar.
+She was the resident internal trainer for the Intuit UK care teams for both the Desktop and Online products.

-In addition, she has written and presented educational material for The Sleeter Group, Intuit Canada, Intuit UK, Intuit, Inc., and others.
-Her company's clients hail from all industries in a number of countries, and they depend on CompuBooks to provide them with seamless administrative and accounting systems.
+In addition, she has written and presented educational material for Start-up Britain on behalf of Intuit.
+Her company's clients hail from all industries in a number of countries, and they rely on QuickBooks to run their practice and maintain client management.